mattermost/mattermost-marketplace/CONTRIBUTING.md

   - [Security](https://mattermost.atlassian.net/browse/MM-22226)
   - [QA](https://mattermost.atlassian.net/browse/MM-22227)

-After an update for an existing plugin has been submitted, the assignees of the issue posts the following message:
+After an update for an existing plugin has been submitted, the assignee of the issue posts the following message:
 ```
 ## Process checklist
 - [ ] Request review and create JIRA tickets and link them here: